vertigojones/idea-board/README.md

 This is a MERN stack app using a more modern approach to Node.js and Express.js, with full CRUD on two models (Users and Ideas).
 It is currently only back end data, with nothing yet on the client side.
+Still needs the front end working on.